 Lekhnath: There isn’t anything that I am not able to do without my wife.
 But to have a life full of happiness and content, I need her.
 She is the force that drives me every day.
 She is my motivation for marching on with life even through tough times.
 She puts a smile on my face and adds brightness to my life.
 It is impossible for me to carry on with my life without her love and support.

-As a testament to what a relationship full of understanding and respect should be, the Change Starts at Home team were delighted to name Radhika and Lekhnath as finalists in the ‘Most Understanding Couple’ campaign.
-Just like Lekhnath says, there isn’t anything that we are not capable of achieving on our own, but sharing every moment with a special person is what makes life complete.
-It is clear that even after 8 years of being together, the couple still have a lot of affection for each other.
-Certainly, things were not easy for them at the beginning, but this didn’t stop them from continuing their journey together.
-They took each adversity as a test, which they succeeded with flying colors.
-In their years together, they have realized how important communication and sharing of responsibilities is in a relationship and they cherish spending quality time together to build intimacy.
-These are simple things, but can so easily be forgotten in the day to days of married life.
+A testament to what a relationship full of understanding and respect should be, Radhika and Lekhnath were named as finalists in the ‘Most Understanding Couple’ campaign.
+Just like Lekhnath says, we are capable of achieving anything on our own, but sharing every moment with a special person makes life complete.
+Even after 8 years of being together, the couple’s affection for each other is still exceptionally evident.
+At the beginning, life was not easy for them, but this did not stop them from continuing their journey together.
+To them, each adversity as a test, which they excelled at with flying colors.
+In their years together, they have realized the importance of communication and sharing responsibilities in a relationship, and have cherished spending quality time together to build intimacy, simple things which can so easily be forgotten in married life.

-Through their story they give inspiration to others who are finding it difficult to sustain their relationship in the face of external pressures.
-They also give couples everywhere hope that a relationship built on a strong foundation of trust, honesty, communication and love can withstand everything that comes its way.
+Rekha and Lekhnath’s story gives inspiration to others who are finding it difficult to sustain their relationship in the face of external pressures.
+They also give couples everywhere hope that a union built on trust, honesty, communication and love can withstand everything that comes its way.

-If you want to share your story of being an understanding couple or you have any comments about what Radhika and Bedraj have to say then please send us your comments either via facebook https://www.facebook.com/ChangeStartsAtHome, our website https://change-starts-at-home.com/ or our twitter account @changestartsww
+If you want to share your story of being an understanding couple or you have any comments about what Pramila and Ribraj have to say then please send us your comments either via Facebook or our Twitter.

 The Samajhdari Radio Program is part of the Change Starts at Home project, which is designed, developed and implemented in Nepal by Equal Access International.
 The project is funded by What Works to Prevent Violence Against Women, a DFID funded global programme to prevent violence against women and girls.